Swing It, Professor: Plot

 Roberts sends for one of his students to come sing for the new nightclub, Joan Dennis (Mary Kornman), who shows up just prior to Randall (Bill Elliott), a local racketeer.
 Randall doesn't want Morgan moving in on his territory, but Morgan tells Randall that Roberts is the owner of the nightclub.
 Randall thinks "the Professor" is using an alias, and assumes he's a racketeer from Chicago, since Roberts is from Illinois.
 After doing some checking, Morgan and his gang discover there really is a racketeer named the Professor from Chicago.

 Morgan throws a party for his gang, later Roberts and Joan leave a note for Morgan with his assistant, Toby Brickhead (Pat Gleason) saying they're going to visit Randall's nightclub.
 Randall tries to make "friends" with Roberts by offering him a large sum of money, Roberts is surprised and initially refuses, but after Randall offers him even more Roberts accepts.

 Randall and his gang read in the newspaper that the underworld figure called the Professor is deported from Liverpool as Morgan and Joan leave to get married.
 Randall shows up at the nightclub in an effort to take over management.
 Beaver tells Roberts the only recourse they have is to get a mob and they don't have one, Roberts has another opinion on the matter.
 He steals a taxicab which results in a large number of taxicabs that follow Roberts to the nightclub.
 Roberts gets into a fistfight with Randall trying to free Teddy who has been held hostage by Randall, and Randall is knocked out just prior to the numerous taxi drivers entering the nightclub intent on finding the taxi thief.
-Beaver points to the still unconscious Randall and the taxi drivers say they're going to take him to jail.
+Beaver points to the still unconscious Randall and the taxi drivers say they are going to take him to jail.